Health politics: Marxist health politics

-Using theories generated by Marx and Marxist scholars, a Maxist health politics centres on class conflict and the failures of capitalism and capitalistic processes and actors in the persistence of health inequalities and inequity.
+Using theories generated by Karl Marx and Marxist scholars, a Marxist health politics centers on class conflict and the failures of capitalism and capitalistic processes and actors in the persistence of health inequalities and inequity.

 "We have understanding only of inorganic capital and know nothing about human capital.
-In a wholly capitalist economy, where the loss of human life is considered only as a private loss for the family but as no economic loss for society, the economy of people becomes, of course, completely superfluous".
+In a wholly capitalist economy, where the loss of human life is considered only as a private loss for the family but as no economic loss for society, the economy of people becomes, of course, completely superfluous."

 Political epidemiology

 This interdisciplinary field takes influence from epidemiology in creating a scientific study of the political factors that influence and shape the health of human populations.
 It has a distinct leaning on natural science methodology through a positivist approach, involving methodology like statistical analysis or case studies.